cheryl-xiang/LOL-Analysis-and-Prediction-Model/README.md

 | ESPORTSTMNT01_2690210 | mid        | False |       2 |        2 |         3 |            19 |              7 |            29 |               14258 |             16 | Spring  | oe:team:733ebb9dbf22a401c0127a0c80193ca |
 | ESPORTSTMNT01_2690210 | bot        | False |       2 |        4 |         2 |            12 |              6 |            25 |               11106 |             18 | Spring  | oe:team:733ebb9dbf22a401c0127a0c80193ca |
 | ESPORTSTMNT01_2690210 | sup        | False |       1 |        5 |         6 |            29 |             14 |            69 |                3663 |              0 | Spring  | oe:team:733ebb9dbf22a401c0127a0c80193ca |

+### Univariate Analysis
+For my initial EDA, I performed Univariate Analysis on some of the columns of my DataFrame.

+<iframe
+  src="assets/univariate-wards.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Above, we can see the distribution of wards placed by players across all matches.
+The histograms is skewed right, with a majority of players placing between 5 and 20 wards and 95 players placing at least 100 wards.